smithy-lang/smithy-python/README.md

 have to hack on internal or undocumented interfaces to achieve their goals.

-* **Components must be typed** - All the buildings blocks we create must be typed and usable via `mypy`.
+* **Components must be typed** - All the buildings blocks we create must be typed and usable via `pyright`.
 Given the nature of gradual typing, it is paramount that foundational components and interfaces be typed to preserve the integrity of the typing system.